District Role in Parent and Family Engagement

 Establish a district-level parent advisory council to provide advice on related to parent involvement in Title I, Part A programs.

-Develop appropriate roles for businesses, and community- and faith-based organizations that support community participation in parent involvement activities.
+Develop appropriate roles for businesses, and community- and faith-based organizations that support community participation in parent and family engagement activities.

-Districts must conduct an annual evaluation of the content and effectiveness of parent involvement policy.
+Districts must conduct an annual evaluation of the content and effectiveness of parent and family engagement policy.
 The ultimate goal of this yearly evaluation is to improve the quality of Title I, Part A programs and services.
-Use the findings from these annual evaluations to develop new strategies able to increase the effectiveness of your parent involvement policy.
+Use the findings from these annual evaluations to develop new strategies able to increase the effectiveness of your parent and family engagement policy.

 - Make sure evaluations identify barriers to greater parent involvement.